 - Purity is guaranteed to be 95% or greater as measured by SDS-PAGE and SEC-HPLC*. *(>95% by SDS Page, 90-95% by SEC-HPLC for Product Code C0005).

-- Analyzed by mass spectrometry to validate the molecular weight of light and heavy chains.
+- Analyzed by mass spectrometry for the molecular weight of light and heavy chains.

 - Vialed in PBS with no added preservatives or carrier proteins at high concentrations.

 Crown Biosciences has extensive experience conducting in vivo animal studies for clients with isotype control doses ranging from 1-10mg/kg, in animal strains such as : NOD/SCID, SCID/Beige, NPG, C57BL/6.
 The majority of testing is performed with 3.4 or 4 mg/kg, i.p. or i.v. for up to 4 weeks.

 Examples of animal studies comparing isotype control to vehicle and/or test antibody are shown below.

 |Product Code||TARGET||Product Name|